 NYSSPA has been advocating on behalf of not only its members, but all New York State PAs, our patients, and our health systems.
 Throughout this crisis NYSSPA has been working overtime at the state level, and with the AAPA, to allow PAs to respond.
 Some of NYSSPA’s activities include:

 - Encouraging New York State Governor Andrew Cuomo, through an executive order, to suspend requirements of physician supervision for PAs to practice - Extended again now through August 5th

 - Aligning with AAPA to optimize PA opportunities in Telemedicine and Virtual Medicine as well as working with AAPA to facilitate provisions in the CARES Act, which authorizes PAs to order home healthcare services for Medicare and Medicaid patients during the state of emergency - This is in effect.

 - Engaged the Governor’s Office to temporarily release the need for a new graduate PA, who cannot take their boards due to the temporary closure of testing centers, to have a supervising physician signature on a limited application permit - This is pending.

 - Signed COVID-19 Letter of Support to the Governor with the NYS Medical Directors Association, the professional medical organization that represents those who care for patients in nursing homes and other post-acute long-term care living facilities.

 - NYSSPA has fielded many calls from PAs across the state and across the country who needed clarification on how this pandemic affected them and/or what they could do to help.
-Many have submitted their CVs and have applied through the NYS Department of Health per our direction.
-This web page has also been created and is updated daily as a resource hub for all NYS PAs.
+Many have submitted their CVs and have applied through the NYS Department of Health per our direction - This web page has also been created and is updated daily as a resource hub for all NYS PAs.

-Governor Cuomo Executive Orders:
+Current Executive Orders:

 Get more PAs in front of Governor Cuomo